ludekcizinsky/seizure-prediction/README.md

 Jupyter notebooks for experimentation, data exploration, or preliminary modeling.

 #### `trainings/`
 Contains `.slurm` scripts for queuing jobs on a SLURM cluster (e.g., SCITAS Izar).
 These are used for model training on compute clusters.
+They can be used to reproduce some of our results by launching new trainings

 #### `assets/`
 Folder containing images used in this README